ankane/ngt-ruby/README.md

 gem 'ngt'
 ```

-NGT is not available for Windows yet
+NGT is not available for Windows

 ## Getting Started